eggstrom/dots/README.md

 type 1 (EV_KEY), code 29 (KEY_LEFTCTRL), value 0
 -------------- SYN_REPORT ------------
 ```
-The scancode is the number after "value", and "KEY_*" is the keycode prefixed with "KEY_".
+The scancode is the number after `value`, and `KEY_*` is the keycode prefixed with `KEY_`.
 With the above examples, swapping Caps Lock and Left Ctrl can be done by putting the following in `/etc/udev/hwdb.d/*.hwdb`:
 ```
 evdev:input:*
   KEYBOARD_KEY_70039=leftctrl